magnus-ISU/GospelOfMagnus/gospel.md

 70 All of them asked, "Are you, then, the Son of God?"
 He said to them, "You say that I am."
 71 Then they said, "What further testimony do we need?
 We have heard it ourselves from his own lips!"

+John 18:28
+28 Then they *bound Jesus, led him away and* took Jesus from Caiaphas to Pilate's headquarters.
+It was early in the morning...

-Matthew 27:2-10
+Matthew 27:3-10
-2 They bound him, led him away, and handed him over to Pilate the governor.
 3 When Judas, his betrayer, saw that Jesus was condemned, he repented and brought back the thirty pieces of silver to the chief priests and the elders.
 4 He said, "I have sinned by betraying innocent blood."
 But they said, "What is that to us?
 See to it yourself."
 5 Throwing down the pieces of silver in the temple, he departed; and he went and hanged himself.